 Performance testing helps you understand and uncover bottlenecks to counteract them and improve your app’s performance.
-We can divide performance testing into two subtypes: load tests and stress tests.
+We can divide mobile performance testing into two types: load tests and stress tests.

 - Load testing helps your QA understand how the app works under the expected workload conditions.
 To do this, you create fake user accesses to the app and measure their response under normal circumstances and peak loads.